 Renewable Heat Incentive – Domestic RHI – paid over 7 years

 Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed in domestic properties will be able to apply for RHI – a financial incentive receivable over seven years.
 There is no need to delay installations for owners of domestic properties, because the RHI will apply for all ground source heat pumps installed since 15 July 2009.

-The RHI tariff table below shows the technologies that would be eligible for domestic RHI and the subsidy range being anticipated for each technology, (including the degressions that apply only to biomass installations).
+The RHI tariff table below shows the technologies that will be eligible for domestic RHI and the tariffs for each technology, (including the degressions that apply only to biomass installations).
 The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies from now until the RHI ends in March 2021.
 The tariffs are based on pence/kWh of renewable heat delivered.
 The rates vary with the technology used as follows: